First measurement of polarisation transfer $C^n_{x'}$ in deuteron photodisintegration: Introduction

 The deuteron photodisintegration reaction process~\cite{ArenD} can be described by 12 independent complex helicity amplitudes.
 Achieving full information on these amplitudes requires a measurement programme of unpolarised, single-polarisation and double-polarisation observables in which combinations of photon beam polarisation, deuteron polarisation and final state nucleon polarisations are determined.
 We discuss the world database of measurements for deuteron photodisintegration in the relevant photon energy range, 0.15-1.5~GeV, below.

-The cross section for deuteron photodisintegration in the region of the $d^*(2380)$ has been determined over a wide range of kinematics ~\cite{DAPHNE}(A2@MAMI).
-Recent measurements~\cite{mbMainz}(A2@MAMI) of the single-polarisation observable $\Sigma$, accessed through disintegration by linearly polarised photon beams, indicated structures compatible with the mass and width of the $d^*(2380)$ in an energy-independent polynomial analysis of the angular distributions.
-Measurement of the target polarisation asymmetry (T)~\cite{TargetD}(INS) also suggest anomalous structure in the $d^*$ region, although the coarse photon energy bins achievable necessitate a future measurement with improved statistical accuracy.
-Measurement of the induced recoil nucleon polarisation of the final state neutron, $P^n_y$, has been obtained only recently, and indicated the induced neutron polarisation approaches 100\% in the region of the pole of the $d^*$ hexaquark, in a structure having width compatible with the $d^*$~\cite{MBPy}.
-This mirrors the features observed for the induced proton polarisation ~\cite{TOK1,TOK2} ($P^p_y$).
-The behaviour of both $P^n_y$ and $P^p_y$ cannot currently be reconciled with models including only nucleonic degrees of freedom.
-For double-polarisation observables, there is only a single data point in the region of the $d^*$ from a measurement of the transferred polarisation to the ejected proton from helicity-polarised photons, $C_{x'}^p$, obtained at a centre-of-mass (CM) breakup angle of $\Theta_p^{CM}\sim90^{\circ}$.
+For the energy ranges studied in the current work the cross section for deuteron photodisintegration has been determined over a wide range of kinematics ~\cite{DAPHNE}(A2@MAMI).
+Recent measurements~\cite{mbMainz}(A2@MAMI) of the single-polarisation observable $\Sigma$, accessed through disintegration by linearly polarised photon beams, have also been obtained.
+Measurement of the target polarisation asymmetry (T)~\cite{TargetD} is contrained by data at INS.
+Measurement of the induced recoil nucleon polarisation of the final state neutron, $P^n_y$, has been obtained only recently, and indicated the induced neutron polarisation approaches 100\% in the region where the $d^*$ may be expected to contribute, mirroring features observed for the induced proton polarisation ~\cite{TOK1,TOK2} ($P^p_y$).
+The behaviour of both $P^n_y$ and $P^p_y$ are not described by available models based on nucleonic degrees of freedom.
+For double-polarisation observables, there is only a single data point from a measurement of the transferred polarisation to the ejected proton from helicity-polarised photons, $C_{x'}^p$, obtained at a centre-of-mass (CM) breakup angle of $\Theta_p^{CM}\sim90^{\circ}$ at $E_{\gamma}$=475 MeV.

-In this work, we present the first measurement (in any photon energy range) of the transferred polarisation to the neutron in deuteron photodisintegration, $C^n_{x'}$, which also provides the first measurement of any double-polarisation observable across the region of the $d^*$.
+In this work, we present the first measurement (in any photon energy range) of the transferred polarisation to the neutron in deuteron photodisintegration, $C^n_{x'}$.
 The measurement was obtained using the Crystal Ball detector in A2@MAMI, sampling photon energies $E_{\gamma}=370-700$~MeV and CM breakup angles of $\Theta_{n}^{CM}=45-120^{\circ}$.

 The $C^n_{x'}$ data provides new constraints on the fundamental reaction process for deuteron photodisintegration.
 The data are compared to a theoretical model based on nucleon and nucleon resonance degrees of freedom in a diagrammatic approach, constrained by the current world data base of deuteron photodisintegration data.
-In addition a study of the (photon energy dependent) correlation between the new $C^n_{x'}$ data and the recent $P^n_{y}$ measurement~\cite{MBPy} gives a first constraint on the existence of resonant phase motion in the region of the $d^*$.